lfrobert/SQL-Server-and-SSRS-Sales-Report-Project/README.md

 ## c.
 Create script that allows user to input any combination of item numbers with and without wildcard characters and returns all matching items from the database.
 Script Overview
+Note: There are a lot of commented sections of code left in the scripts that if you were to uncomment, would return values that are used for debugging the script.
+The names of the queries should tell you what is specifically being returned.

 <details>
 <summary>Wildcard Products Code Snippet</summary>